IT & SaaS

 SaaS And IT Scale Where Finance Becomes The Constraint

-Most firms look at SaaS businesses through a growth lens.
-We look at them through a financial architecture lens.
 Growth without financial infrastructure is just burn with good optics.
 The businesses that raise faster, scale cleaner, and exit at their number are not always the ones with the highest ARR — they are the ones where reporting is investor-grade before the raise begins, where finance systems were built for three markets when the business was still in one, and where transaction readiness is an operating discipline rather than a pre-process emergency.
-That is the gap FundVice was built to close, because in SaaS:

-Reporting determines fundraising speed
+Reporting determines fundraising speed.

 Investors don't wait for a data room to form a view.
 MRR cohort quality, CAC payback defensibility, and ARR bridge clarity are evaluated in the first conversation.
 We build that infrastructure before it's needed — so the business negotiates from preparation, not pressure.

-Finance systems determine scalability
+Finance systems determine scalability.

 Multi-market expansion, multi-currency treasury, and ASC 606/IFRS 15 complexity will break finance systems designed for a simpler business.
 We build for where the company is going, not where it currently sits.

-Transaction readiness determines exit outcomes
+Transaction readiness determines exit outcomes.

 Valuation is rarely lost on ARR.
 It is lost on revenue quality, structural messiness, and diligence surprises.
 We embed transaction readiness as an ongoing operating standard — so when the process begins, the number holds.

-Cross-border structure determines valuation quality
+Cross-border structure determines valuation quality.

 For SaaS businesses with global GTM ambitions, IP jurisdiction, intercompany pricing, and holding structure are not administrative decisions — they are valuation variables.
 Getting them right early is the difference between a clean transaction and a renegotiated one.